wasp-lang/wasp/web/docs/auth/overview.md

 If you are not using Wasp's Auth UI, you can skip this section.
 Just make sure to include the extra fields in your custom signup form.

 Read more about using the signup actions for:
-- email auth [here](/docs/auth/email#fields-in-the-email-dict) <!-- TODO: these docs are not great at explaining using signup and login actions -->
+- email auth [here](/docs/auth/email#fields-in-the-email-dict) <!-- TODO: these docs are not great at explaining using signup and login actions: https://github.com/wasp-lang/wasp/issues/1438 -->
 - username & password auth [here](/docs/auth/username-and-pass#customizing-the-auth-flow)
 :::